Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 - Do they have any health or social care needs?

-In this section the LA want to find out what strategies are needed to be put in place, if any, in order to engage and encourage your child to co-operate with activities recommended by the provision.
+In this section the local authority want to find out what strategies are needed to be put in place, to engage and encourage your child to co-operate with activities recommended by the provision.

 - Do they require eye contact or a quiet room?